Installation

 If this is not the case, we equip our installation with a lifting pump.

-• Environment study (ditches, watercourses, water catchments, flood-prone areas, sensitive areas, etc.) and other possible constraints (access to the plot, inconvenient underground structures or networks, etc.)
+- Study of the environment (ditches, watercourses, water catchments, flood-prone areas, sensitive areas, etc.) and other possible constraints (access to the plot, inconvenient underground structures or networks, etc.)

-• Sanitation project plans
+- Sanitation project plans

 There are indeed planted channels that keep a tank for pretreatment.
 Aquatiris no longer wishes to use these installations for several reasons.